Indian Valley Mine

 The Indian Valley Mine is a historic quartz mine located at 27301 Seward Highway (mile marker 104) near the community of Indian in the Municipality of Anchorage, Alaska, between the main area of Anchorage and the city of Seward on the north shore of Turnagain Arm.

 Location and Discovery

 The mine sits on a 5-acre site along the north side of Turnagain Arm, between Anchorage and Seward.
-It was discovered in 1910 by Peter Strong, who arrived in Alaska during the Klondike Gold Rush of 1998.
+It was discovered in 1910 by Peter Strong, who arrived in Alaska during the Klondike Gold Rush of 1898.
 Strong initially staked a small gold claim in the area before discovering the quartz vein that would become the Indian Valley Mine.
 He operated the mine through the 1920s and 1930s, during which time he built a cabin and an assay house.
 These buildings are considered the oldest known structures in the Turnagain Arm region.

-Historical Significance

-Listed on the National Register of Historic Places since October 25, 1989, the Indian Valley Mine represents a significant historical site in Alaska's mining history. it provides a tangible link to the era of gold mining the early 20th century and the perseverance of individual prospectors in the rugged Alaskan wilderness.

-Tourist Attraction

-Today, the Indian Valley Mine serves as a popular tourist attraction.
-It is open seven days a week during the summer season (mid-May to mid-September), offering visitors a glimpse into Alaska's mining heritage.
-Tourists can explore the historic buildings, learn about the mining techniques of the time, and experience the natural beauty of the Turnagain Arm region.
+The mine has been listed on the National Register of Historic Places since October 25, 1989.